Zero0927/Zero0927.github.io/README.md

+###Intro
-Personal website for Scott Zhou.
+This is personal website for Scott Zhou.
+###Build
+The website build by jekyll and host on github.